 - Excluding a student for reasons relating to their academic performance, which is unlawful – the worst example we came across involved pro forma letters by which children were excluded when their academic performance did not improve.

-7 Ways Of Dealing With A School Exclusion
+7 Ways to Deal with a School Exclusion

 Here's what you can do if your child has been excluded from school:

-- Ask for an independent review if your child was permanently excluded – if you don't have any luck with the governors, your next option would be to ask for an independent review by your local council or academy trust.
+Ask for an Independent Review if Your Child was Permanently Excluded – your next option would be to ask for an independent review by your Local Council or Academy Trust.

-- Speak to your child about counselling if they're struggling – being excluded from school is upsetting and traumatising for children.
+Speak to Your Child about Counselling – being excluded from school is upsetting and traumatising for children.
 If you notice your child isn't coping well, you could ask whether they'd like to speak to a counsellor.

-- Get legal advice – if the governors won't change their minds or you're unsuccessful in getting a review, then it's best to speak to a legal professional about what action you can take.
+Get Legal Advice – if the governors won't change their minds or you're unsuccessful in getting a review, then it's best to speak to an Education Law Solicitor about what action you can take.

 If your child has been excluded because their grades aren't meeting the school's expectations, you might be able to make a claim for compensation – especially if you've lost out financially as a result.